elbaza-devops/DevOps-Take-Home/README.md

 	 - `AWS_SECRET_ACCESS_KEY`
 3. **Provision Infrastructure** with Terraform as above.
 4. **Update `values-dev.yaml`**:
 	 - Change all occurrences of the AWS account ID (e.g., in IAM role ARNs, domains, and annotations) to match your new AWS account.
 	 - Update the ECR repository, domain, and any other account-specific values as needed.
+	 - Update the `clusterIssuer` section:
+		 - `name`: (optional) Name for the ClusterIssuer resource.
+		 - `email`: Your email for Let's Encrypt notifications.
+		 - `privateKeySecretName`: (optional) Name for the secret storing the ACME account key.
+		 - `region`: AWS region for Route53 DNS01 challenge.
+		 - `hostedZoneID`: Your Route53 Hosted Zone ID for the domain you want to secure.
 5. **Push code to main branch** to trigger CI/CD, or deploy manually with Helm.
 6. **Set up AWS Secrets Manager** with required secrets.
 7. **Access the app** via the ALB DNS or your configured domain.